 The Corporation is funded by contributions from the nine (9) Participating States of proportionate shares of the cost of the annual budget as approved by the Corporation's Board of Directors.
-Each Participating State has two seats on the Corporation's Board of Directors, and these board members are usually selected from the directors of a State's public utilities commission, environmental protection agency, or energy department, as described in note 1.
+Each Participating State has two seats on the Corporation's Board of Directors, and these Board members are usually selected from the directors of a State's public utilities commission, environmental protection agency, or energy department, as described in note 1.

-The total contributed by all Participating States during 2018 and 2017 was \$1,846,627 and \$2,172,534, respectively.
-In addition, during 2018 and 2017, several states paid an aggregate of \$595,672 and \$443,664, respectively, in advance for proportional funding costs, which are shown as deferred state revenue on the statement of financial position.
+The total contributed by all Participating States during 2019 and 2018 was \$1,723,634 and \$1,846,627, respectively.
+In addition, during 2019 and 2018, several states paid an aggregate of \$1,010,983 and \$595,672, respectively, in advance for proportional funding costs for the following year, which are shown as deferred state revenue on the statement of financial position.